 - Akers appointed dean, becoming the first woman at UNC-Chapel Hill to be granted that title and authority.

 - Type III undergraduate curriculum discontinued due to lack of demand.

 - Degree granted by the School changed from Bachelor of Arts in Library Science to Bachelor of Science in Library Science.

 - Dr. Wilson retires as dean at Chicago and returns to UNC-Chapel Hill as a consultant and part-time professor.

-- University approves proposed Master of School Librarianship program (Dec.
-10).
+- University approves proposed Master of School Librarianship program in December 10.
 The first students enter the program in 1950.

 - Dr. Wilson retires as consultant and part-time professor.

 - School offers first courses leading to master's degree of school librarianship.

 - School moves to Old Filter Plant for 1950-51 academic year during construction of addition to the University Library building.

 - University approves school's program leading to Master of Science in Library Science degree on March 8.